cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/compliance.md

 Optional:

-- `categories` (List of String) Category can have any value among 'INTENT'(mapped to compliance types: NETWORK_SETTINGS,NETWORK_PROFILE,WORKFLOW,FABRIC,APPLICATION_VISIBILITY), 'RUNNING_CONFIG' , 'IMAGE' , 'PSIRT' , 'EOX' , 'NETWORK_SETTINGS'
+- `categories` (List of String) Category can have any value among 'INTENT'(mapped to compliance types: NETWORK_SETTINGS,NETWORK_PROFILE,WORKFLOW,FABRIC,APPLICATION_VISIBILITY), 'RUNNING_CONFIG' , 'IMAGE' , 'PSIRT' , 'EOX'
 - `device_uuids` (List of String) UUID of the device.
 - `trigger_full` (String) if it is true then compliance will be triggered for all categories.
 If it is false then compliance will be triggered for categories mentioned in categories section .